-Mark D. Jones.
-"I started building models at a young age thanks to my father who was already a very accomplished modeler and scratch-builder.
-He taught me to use an airbrush when I was six.
+when I was six.
 While he modeled aircraft primarily, I was drawn to cars and preferred to build them, but would build almost anything if a car kit wasn't available.

-"When I got into real cars as a teen my interest in modeling did not diminish, in fact in some ways it become more of a passion since I learned how real cars operated by working on them and subsequently rebuilding, restoring and painting them.
+When I got into real cars as a teen my interest in modeling did not diminish, in fact in some ways it become more of a passion since I learned how real cars worked by working on them and subsequently rebuilding, restoring and painting them.
 Even though I didn't lose the interest, modeling as a hobby was secondary to real cars for many years.
 I still own the second real car I built, but now I actually spend far more time modeling than working on real cars.

-"In addition to working as a mechanic and an auto painter over the years, I have worked in the model industry for a few decades, originally as a box art and catalog model builder and pattern-maker, then also as a decal artist using the trademarked name of Scale-Master Decals.
-I'm now keeping up with the times as a 3D artist making patterns for car bodies, wheels and other parts digitally, although the enjoyment of making those items the old school way is still rewarding.
-I have been married to my wife Jill for almost 25 years and she is very supportive of the hobby as well."
+In addition to working as a mechanic and an auto painter over the years, I have worked in the model industry for a few decades, originally as a box art and catalog model builder, then also as a decal artist using the trademarked name of Scale-Master Decals.
+I have been married to my wife Jill for almost 23 years and she is very supportive of the hobby as well.